drbergman/SMoReParS/TumorSpheroidABM/OxStudyFull/ODEFitting/data/README.txt

 SMFitToABM.mat:
     Similar to SMFitToABM_Fit_b.mat.
     This also fixes b compared to that one.

+SMFitToData_LMS.mat:
+    Optimal parameters for SM using the LogisticModelSimplified on experimental data. rho0 is fixed at 0.

 SMFitToData_Fit_b.mat:
     Optimal parameters for SM on experimental data.